IX Words on God Revealing the Satanic Disposition of Corrupt Mankind and Their Nature and Essence

 from “You Should Put Aside the Blessings of Status and Understand God’s Will for the Salvation of Man” in The Word Appears in the Flesh

 9. How many believe in Me only so I would heal them?
 How many believe in Me only so I would use My powers to drive unclean spirits out of their bodies?
 And how many believe in Me simply to receive peace and joy from Me?
 How many believe in Me only to demand from Me more material wealth, and how many believe in Me just to spend this life in safety and to be safe and sound in the world to come?
 How many believe in Me only to avoid the suffering of hell and to receive the blessings of heaven?
 How many believe in Me only for temporary comfort but do not seek to gain anything in the world to come?
 When I brought down My fury upon man and seized all the joy and peace he originally possessed, man became doubtful.
 When I gave unto man the suffering of hell and reclaimed the blessings of heaven, man’s shame turned into anger.
 When man asked Me to heal him, yet I acknowledged him not and felt abhorrence for him, man went far away from Me and sought the way of witch doctors and sorcery.
-When I took away all that man had demanded from Me, then all disappeared without a trace.
+When I took away all that man had demanded from Me, they all disappeared without a trace.
 Therefore, I say that man has faith in Me because I give too much grace, and there is far too much to gain.

 from “What Do You Know of Faith?” in The Word Appears in the Flesh